Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Technical overview

 A followup observation, and the more crucial one, is that we have substantial flexibility in the primal objective function.
 First, the coefficient in the objective for arcs $e=vw$ with $\lambda_w \neq \lambda_v$ has no impact on the set of optimal solutions, since the flows on these arcs are fixed.
 Further, we can arbitrarily rescale (by positive values) the coefficients within each level set of $\lambda$; this again has no impact, because the flows entering and leaving the level set are determined.
 In particular, we may replace the objective with $\sum_{e \in E} \hat{\tau}_e f_e$, where $\hat{\tau}_e \coloneqq \tau_e / \lambda_w$, which turns out to be the correct choice.

-Even with the (in hindsight) correct choice of primal-dual LP, obtaining the correct potential is not straightforward.
-The dual no longer points out a precise choice, and to obtain monotonicity, a very careful consideration of different types of arcs is needed.
-The sign of $\lambda_w - \lambda_v$ for an arc $e=vw$ plays a crucial role.
-Arcs with $\lambda_w \leq \lambda_v$ contribute in the same way to the potential as in \eqref{eq:ccopot}; a contribution of $-\nu_e q_e(\theta)$.
-Arcs with $\lambda_w > \lambda_v$, however, behave differently.
-For example, they contribute both when the arcs is active and when it is inactive (though in different ways).

-Once the precisely correct potential is in place, a cut-based argument along the lines of the \CCO{} proof, with some additional ingredients, shows monotonicity of the potential.
-Boundedness is straightforward, by comparison with the objective value of the primal-dual program, which is guaranteed to be feasible.
-One new technical complication is that even once the potential reaches its final value (given by the optimal objective value of the primal-dual program), the label derivatives $\l'(\theta)$ need not be constant.
-Rather, the rate of change of \emph{queue lengths} remains constant; some ``unimportant'' phases involving nodes which are no longer used can still occur.
+The mapping from $\l(\theta)$ to a feasible dual assignment also becomes more complicated, and is no longer based purely on the queue lengths.

 \paragraph{Continuity revisited.} We have so far discussed a notion of continuity that is very natural from our perspective of equilibria as trajectories $\l$.
 But from the perspective of Nash flows over time, this notion perhaps does not lead itself to immediate interpretation.
 There are in fact rather a large number of different questions about continuity that one could ask.